geoserver/geoserver/doc/en/user/source/styling/workshop/design/symbology.rst

    #. **Explore:** How does changing to a printed map affect the number of classes you can communicate using the current "pastel" approach?

-     .. only:: instructor

       .. admonition:: Instructor Notes

          The answer is five, but to be really sure four.
 Read the tool tips to determine fitness for purpose.

 .. admonition:: Explore Accessibility